 Nicholas Hawksmoor was the son of a yeoman farming family.

 Unknown, but as he was literate probably local schools.
 Served as an apprentice to Sir Christopher Wren from the age of 18.

-1679: Joins his architectural teacher Sir Christopher Wren in London.
+1679: Hawksmoor joins his architectural teacher Sir Christopher Wren in London.

-1683: Begins working jointly on architectural projects with Wren as acting Deputy Surveyor at the Royal Hospital Chelsea and later St Paul’s Cathedral, London.
+1683: He begins working jointly on architectural projects with Wren as acting Deputy Surveyor at the Royal Hospital Chelsea and later St Paul’s Cathedral, London.

 1684: Nicholas Hawksmoor works on Winchester Palace.

 1685: First recorded as working on the royal chapel in Whitehall.

 1688: He draws up his first designs for the Royal Hospital at Chelsea.